qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

   play a support role to non-experts.
 * ‼️ Intra-group teaching is an expectation of the workshop!
 Advertise this on the front page.
+* ‼️ Discuss roles for everyone in each workshop.
+Do we need more people to fill those roles? e.g. MC students?